lexslie/Challenge-17---Regex-Tutorial/Develop/gist-template.md

 `/^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/`

 the quantifiers are present in `([a-z0-9_\.-]+)`.
 It specifies that it will match any string containing a-z, 0-9, _, ., or -.
-The quantifier `+` present at the end of the snippet interprets that the email had to contain at least one of the quantifiers listed in order to have a match.
+The quantifier `+` present at the end of the snippet interprets that the email has to contain at least one of the quantifiers listed in order to have a match.

 ### Grouping Constructs

 ### Bracket Expressions